Rodrigo Duterte: Political career in Davao City

+After embarking on a diplomatic trip to Brazil between 2000 and 2001, Duterte made a brief stopover in the United States, but as he was about to step out of the Los Angeles International Airport, he was held up by law enforcement officers and interrogated about his travel documents.
+After the stopover, Duterte never again returned to the United States.

+In 2001, he was elected mayor of Davao for a fourth unconsecutive term, defeating his former ally, incumbent Mayor Benjamin de Guzman.
+He was re-elected in 2004, defeating de Guzman for the second time, and in 2007 with virtually no opposition.
+In 2003, Duterte formally laid out the scope of Davao City's Chinatown, the first Chinatown in Mindanao, along the newly renamed Magsaysay Street, while establishing the Davao City Chinatown Development Council to oversee the area's development.

-In 2010, he was elected vice mayor, succeeding his daughter, Sara Duterte-Carpio, who was elected as mayor.
+In 2010, he was elected vice mayor, succeeding his daughter Sara, who was elected as mayor.

-In 2013, Davao City sent rescue and medical teams to Tacloban to give aid to the victims of Typhoon Haiyan (locally known in the country as Typhoon Yolanda).
+Duterte was elected unopposed for his seventh term in 2013.
+In November of that year, Davao City sent rescue and medical teams to Tacloban to give aid to the victims of Typhoon Haiyan (locally known in the country as Typhoon Yolanda).
 Financial assistance was also given to Bohol and Cebu for earthquake victims.

 Duterte also passed Davao City's Women Development Code, which aims "to uphold the rights of women and the belief in their worth and dignity as human beings".
 Duterte banned swimsuit competitions in beauty pageants in Davao City.
 He gained prominence for supporting the first-ever Gawad Kalinga Village inside a jail facility in Davao City.
 It is a home-type jail with ten cottages built inside the compound, which now serve as homes for female inmates.